Lillian Eichler Watson

-Lillian Eichler Watson (1901/1902 – June 25, 1979) was an American advertising copywriter and author of bestselling books of etiquette.
+Lillian Eichler Watson (April 3, 1901 – June 25, 1979) was an American advertising copywriter and author of bestselling books of etiquette.
 Her first Book of Etiquette, published in 1921 and for which she created the advertising campaign Again She Orders..."A Chicken Salad, Please", was an immediate bestseller and was followed by several updated volumes and numerous other books.

 Many of Eichler's ad campaigns targeted social anxiety.

 Early life

-Lillian Eichler Watson was born in 1901 or 1902.
+Lillian Eichler Watson was born on 3 April 1901.
 She had an older sister and brother, Charlotte and Sidney, and two younger brothers, Alfred, seven years younger and Julian.
 She attended Morris High School.

 She obtained a job interview with the Manhattan advertising agency Ruthrauff & Ryan in 1919.

 Career

 Copywriter

 Not having enough money to go to college, Eichler was hired by the "large and important" Manhattan advertising agency Ruthrauff & Ryan in 1919 while in her teens, with help from a family connection.
 They at first told her that they didn't hire women or Jews, but they were impressed by her portfolio.

 Among her first assignments was writing the advertising copy for Rinso laundry soap and creating the popular Rinso jingle ("Rinso white, Rinso white, happy little washday song").
 Eichler wrote copy for Rinso for approximately ten years.

 One of the agency's new clients was the publishing company Nelson Doubleday, and Eichler, then 18, was assigned the job of trying to sell 1,000 remaining copies of the pre-1900 Everyman's Encyclopedia of Etiquette by Emily Holt.
 Eichler created an ad showing a guest spilling coffee on the host's tablecloth with the caption, "Has this ever happened to you?" and continued with text designed to appeal to innate insecurities about social embarrassment:

 If you were a guest at dinner and you overturned a cup of coffee, what would you do?
 Would you turn to the hostess and say, 'I beg your pardon'?
 Would you offer your apologies to the entire company?
 Would you ignore the incident completely?
 Which is the correct thing to do?